bbauska/JS-svg/README.md

   &lt;/feDiffuseLighting&gt;
 </pre>

-There are three light source nodes: feDistantLight, an ambient light that emits rays uniformly in all directions (such as the sun);
+<p>There are three light source nodes: feDistantLight, an ambient light
+that emits rays uniformly in all directions (such as the sun);
 fePointLight, a more proximate light source that has a defined focal point; and feSpotLight, a directional light that emits its rays through a conical shape, the dimensions of which can be customized.
-Addressing all three light sources would exceed the scope of this chapter, so we'll stick to the first two: feDistantLight and fePointLight.
+Addressing all three light sources would exceed the scope of this chapter, so we'll stick to the first two: feDistantLight and fePointLight.</p>

-The feDistantLight source has two attributes: the azimuth, which specifies the angle of direction of the light, and the elevation, which specifies the height of the light source.
+<p>The feDistantLight source has two attributes: the azimuth, which
+specifies the angle of direction of the light, and the elevation, which specifies the height of the light source.
 Both are expressed in terms of degrees.
-To use the sun analogy, at dawn it would rise in the east (at an azimuth and elevation of 0) and by midday at the equator, it would have climbed to an elevation of 90, directly overhead.
+To use the sun analogy, at dawn it would rise in the east (at an azimuth and elevation of 0) and by midday at the equator, it would have climbed to an elevation of 90, directly overhead.</p>

-The fePointLight source has no azimuth or elevation; it is instead defined entirely by x, y, and z attributes.
-The z attribute would correspond with the elevation or height of the light source, and the x and y attributes refer to the standard two-dimensional position in the current coordinate space.
+<p>The fePointLight source has no azimuth or elevation; it is instead
+defined entirely by x, y, and z attributes.
+The z attribute would correspond with the elevation or height of the light source, and the x and y attributes refer to the standard two-dimensional position in the current coordinate space.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8-4c">8.4c Simulating Textures</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Let's start a new sketch and flesh out some of the theory mentioned previously.
+<p>Let's start a new sketch and flesh out some of the theory mentioned
+previously.
 Copy our template folder and rename it to 23-rough-paper, and in the usual spot below the background, create a parchment-colored gradient that we'll apply to our paper.
 The paper itself will be a